Mahesh-619Zeno/Amazon_Test/README.md

 # Amazon001
-automation framework for amazon e-cart.
+automation hybrid framework for amazon e-cart with multiple testcases.